 Also, the rate may be higher if you have a short deadline.
 Once I know this information and the exact word count, I’ll provide you a total amount that the project will cost.

 Once we have agreed on the level of service and the price, I will send you an agreement specifying the terms.
-The agreement is in place to ensure that we are both on the same page about the services to be performed, the deadline, and the payment terms.
+The agreement is in place to ensure that we are in accord about the services to be performed, the deadline, and the payment terms.
 For website review, an estimate of the total number of hours will be included.
 The agreement must be signed and returned to me.
 If you have any concerns about the terms of the agreement, please discuss them with me.

 My typical payment terms for new clients are a deposit of 50% of the agreed-upon (or estimated) project cost due upon receipt of the signed agreement and before I start any work.
-The remaining 50% is due upon delivery of the final project.
+The remaining 50% is due prior to delivery of the final project.

 I greatly prefer to have the entire project available at one time rather than being given chunks of it.
 I feel that I can do a much better job if I can go back and forth in the text as needed and take advantage of economies of scale.
 However, if you have a compelling reason to send it to me in pieces, we can definitely discuss it.